-As 2019 draws to a close, we’ve been looking back at an astonishing decade of film.
-In a series of features, our Best of the Decade coverage has counted down the top films in a variety of genres, and now we present the definitive Best 100 Films of the Decade.
+As 2019 drew to a close, we looked back at an astonishing decade of film.
+In a series of features, our Best of the Decade coverage counted down the top films in a variety of genres, and now we present the definitive Best 100 Films of last decade.
 Animated fare sits alongside arthouse, highbrow beside horror, and plenty more.

 With 80 excellent pics accounted for on the list already, welcome to the heavyweight division as we count down the Top 20.